Articles

 Fifteen years after Hatsune Miku, the question of who sings for whom has been rewritten

 Yamaha's Vocaloid was conceived as scaffolding for songwriters.
-After Crypton Future Media bolted a turquoise-haired character onto it in 2007, the scaffolding became the building — and reshaped what J-Pop sounds like.
+After Crypton Future Media bolted a turquoise-haired character onto it in 2007, the scaffolding turned out to be the building itself — and it reshaped what J-Pop sounds like.

 Published April 5, 2026